TheWebMonks/meshmonk/meshmonk/README.md

 Compile while linking to meshmonk: `mex functionFile.cpp -lmeshmonk`

+### (Pre-)Loading required libraries
+Setting the library paths inside Matlab has some unresolved [problems](https://nl.mathworks.com/matlabcentral/newsreader/view_thread/253412).
+It seems overwriting the library paths to use inside matlab doesn't work.
+So instead, we'll preload the necessary libs when starting Matlab:

-start matlab with the command `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6:/usr/local/lib/libmeshmonk.so:/usr/local/lib/libOpenMeshCore.so:/usr/local/lib/libOpenMeshTools.so matlab` to make sure all the libraries are loaded.
+So start matlab from the terminal with the command `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6:/usr/local/lib/libmeshmonk.so:/usr/local/lib/libOpenMeshCore.so:/usr/local/lib/libOpenMeshTools.so matlab` to make sure all the libraries are loaded.